“Compassionate Guidance and Expertise” *

-For almost 20 years I have been helping those in need coordinate their personal resources with public benefits (Medicare, Medicaid, VA) to finance long-term care.
+For almost 20 years I have been helping families like yours coordinate their personal resources with public benefits (Medicare, Medicaid, Veteran benefits) to finance long-term care.

-What I discovered is that paying for long-term care is a primarily a financial problem with perhaps some legal issues; not a legal problem with some potential financial questions.
-Does that make sense to you?
+Paying for long-term care is a primarily a financial problem with perhaps some legal issues; not a legal problem with some potential financial questions.

-Make no mistake, where legal counsel is required it is a must that you seek competent counsel.
-In those instances it will be my privilege to refer you to a cadre of excellent attorneys who bill my clients a fraction of the retainer fee charged by most elder law attorneys.
+Make no mistake, where legal counsel is required it is a must that you seek a competent lawyer familiar with elder law matters.
+In those instances, it will be my privilege to refer you to a cadre of excellent attorneys who bill my clients a fraction of the fee charged by most elder law attorneys.

 What is Elder Care Financial Planning?